 An alternative option is to drive all the way to Kaza from any of these towns.

 For details on public transport around Spiti valley, refer to our article How to make a budget trip to Spiti Valley by public transport.

-If you are self-driving to Spiti Valley, you will need to acquire permits to cross Rohtang pass (if choosing to follow Manali-Kaza route).
+If you are self-driving to Spiti Valley, you will need to acquire permits to cross Rohtang pass (if choosing to follow the Manali-Kaza route).
 For details on getting Rohtang pass permit, please read our article How to get Rohtang Pass Permit Online or using Mobile App in 2019?

-The nearest train station is Joginder Nagar (364 km from Kaza), which is a narrow gauge station and receives train from Pathankot railway station (broad gauge).
+The nearest train station is Joginder Nagar (364 km from Kaza), which is a narrow gauge station and receives a train from the Pathankot railway station (broad gauge).
 The major nearest railway station to Kibber is Chandigarh (500 km from Kaza).

 Chandigarh is the nearest international airport and Bhuntar (Kullu) is the nearest domestic airport with limited flight connectivity.

-The onward journey in case of rail and air travel can be made by taxi/ self-drive or bus.
+The onward journey in the case of rail and air travel can be made by taxi/ self-drive or bus.

 Where to Stay in Kibber